openzfs/openzfs-docs/docs/Developer Resources/Building ZFS.rst

    downside to using packages it is greatly increases the time required to build, install, and test a change.

--  **In-tree**: Development can be done entirely in the SPL and ZFS source trees.
+- **In-tree**: Development can be done entirely in the SPL/ZFS source tree.
 This speeds up development by allowing developers to rapidly iterate on a patch.
 When working in-tree developers can leverage incremental builds, load/unload kernel modules, execute utilities, and verify all their changes with the ZFS Test Suite.

 The remainder of this page focuses on the **in-tree** option which is the recommended method of development for the majority of changes.
 See